-White gravy is made with milk or water so it keeps the natural color of the flour.
+White gravy is made with milk or water, so it keeps the natural color of the flour.

 Brown gravy is made from beef stock and is often served over mashed potatoes or dishes like loco moco.

-Traditional gravy regular table gravy can be a brown gravy, but is usually made with whatever drippings and stock of whatever it’s being served with.
+Traditionally, gravy can be a brown gravy, but is usually made with whatever drippings and stock of whatever it’s being served with.